cimentadaj/DIGCLASS/README.md

 - [X] Microclasses has been implemented but returns a vector of a different length.
 Uncomment examples from this function
 - [X] I have to confirm with them how ESEC full-method is calculated.
 This applies for both ISCO88 and ISCO08.
 I wrote it like this:
 - [X] Oesch schemas have `.` inside the classes, what to do with those?
 We get NAs introduced when converting to numeric.

-- [] Implement 2 digit translate of isco88/08 to esec
+- [X] Add 2-digit translation from ISCO88/08 to ESEC

-- [] Implement translation of isco88/08 to eseg
+- [] Add E.O Wright translation
-- [] Implement E.O Wright
+- [] Add ISCO to ESEG translation (waiting for Guillem's input)
-- [] Oesch seems to have other labels which are shorter but no requivalence
+- [] Add IPICS (waiting for Oscar to contact Florian)
-- [] See if EU-SILC contains all variables needed to construct the E.O Wright schema.
-If yes, adapt E.O Wright schema
+- [] Write more tutorials on how to use the package
-- [] Plan meeting with them to show current work
+- [] Revise the documentation of the entire package, check for typos, etc...
-- [] Improve docs on each translation maybe mentioning what each  class schemas is and pointing to the source and the website.
+- [] Add some more tests for the functions in the package
-- [] Examples with ISSP
+- [] Add some examples with the ISSP data
-- [] Proofread README to make sure there aren't any grammatical errors
+- [] Add a general check to fail if the number digits doesnt align with the translation function
-- [] Adds test for managers/professional function
+- [] Add option to make labeling consistent between ESEC and EGP and their respective MP versions (see do file for ESEC-MP in the zip file Giullelm send).